pisv/gethandly.wiki-playground/Step-Two.md

 interfaces).
 This will make the model easier to use with APIs expressed in terms of the common element interfaces.
-(An important API expressed in terms of the common interfaces is the class `Elements` that provides methods for generic access to elements of any Handly-based model).
+(An important API expressed in terms of the common interfaces is the class `Elements` that provides static methods for generic access to elements of any Handly-based model).
 Otherwise, explicit casts might be necessary when interacting with such APIs.
 Since each of the common interfaces for model elements is just a marker interface and contains no members, there is generally no drawback in extending them.

 ```java